argonautproject/clinicalnotes/source/pages/_includes/argo-diagnosticreport-intro.md

 **Profile specific implementation guidance:**

-The `DiagnosticReport.category` binding must support at a minimum the [3 concepts](ValueSet-diagnosticreport-category.html) of Cardiology, Radiology, and Pathology.
-Other categories may be supported.
+Servers must support the `DiagnosticReport.category` element and **SHOULD** support at a minimum the [3 concepts](ValueSet-diagnosticreport-category.html) of Cardiology, Radiology, and Pathology.
+Servers are encouraged to support additional categories.

+When Clients search with `DiagnosticReport.category` element across different FHIR servers they may find inconsistent results.
+Servers that participated in the development of this guide allow their customers to categorize reports to their end-user requirements which vary.
+A customer may categorize an orthopedic note with the category.
+Encouraging support for this element will help identify inconsistencies.

 ##### Examples